zdadams1/datamonitor/README.md

     you can change it to what you like on line 35 in electron_app/components/alarm.js and lines 24 and 31 in electron_app/main.js

  <b><b>Telegram mobile notifications when one of your kucoin bots make a trade</b></b>
- -Download telegram on mobile device
+  - Download telegram on mobile device
- -Get the bot token from the bot father on telegram for your telegram bot -paste it into line 16 in server.js
+  - Get the bot token from the bot father on telegram for your telegram bot
+  - paste it into line 16 in server.js
- -create a console log inside the sendTelegramMessage() to get the chat id from the token, console.log(bot.TELEGRAM_CHAT_ID) -run the app and check the server console for the logged chat id and enter it on line 17 in the server.js file.
+  - create a console log inside the sendTelegramMessage() to get the chat id from the token, console.log(bot.TELEGRAM_CHAT_ID)
+  - run the app and check the server console for the logged chat id and enter it on line 17 in the server.js file.
- -delete the console.log you just added.
+  - delete the console.log you just added.
  <b><b>Start App</b></b>
-    double click start_app.bat located in the root of the project "datamonitor/start_app.bat", you can also pin the batch shortcut to your taskbar.
+  - double click start_app.bat located in the root of the project "datamonitor/start_app.bat", you can also pin the batch shortcut to your taskbar.